 In the past, college admissions have largely been numbers games.
 Students required competitive GPAs and standardized test scores to get into their dream colleges.
 Their SAT/ACT scores, in particular, were used to determine their preparedness for college.

 Ultimately, the choice to submit these scores is left to each student, and none will be disadvantaged.
-If you’re dreading writing these exams or simply feel they cannot accurately capture your academic excellence, read on to find out the top colleges that don’t require SAT or ACT scores!
+If you’re dreading writing these exams or simply feel they cannot accurately capture your academic excellence, read on to find out the top test-optional colleges in 2024!

-But here's the good news!
-Many of these top colleges have embraced a test-optional approach, so you won't have to miss out on a top-notch education just because you don't have the right standardized scores!
+But the good news is many of these top colleges have adopted a test-optional approach, so you won't have to miss out on a top-notch education just because you don't have the right standardized scores!
 Here are 15 of the highest-ranking test-optional schools:

 The university is known for its rigorous academics, world-class faculty, and commitment to research and innovation.
-It is also regarded as a highly selective university, with a low acceptance rate of 5.8%!
-With its test-optional policy, however, admission to this esteemed university should be less intimidating!
+It is also regarded as a highly selective university, with a low acceptance rate of 5.55%!

 As one of the world's most prestigious universities, Harvard offers a wide array of undergraduate, graduate, and professional programs to its prospective students.
 The university boasts an exceptional faculty composed of leading scholars, researchers, and industry experts who foster a stimulating intellectual environment.

-The University of Chicago, located in the bustling city of Chicago, is widely recognized for its rigorous academics, intellectual curiosity, and lively campus culture.
+Located in the bustling city of Chicago, UChicago is widely recognized for its rigorous academics, intellectual curiosity, and lively campus culture.
 It offers students a challenging academic environment and ample research opportunities.

 This university is also committed to academic freedom and expression, which fosters a stimulating community that values rigorous debate and the exploration of unconventional ideas!

 Known for its world-class academics and cutting-edge research, Johns Hopkins is a hot spot for students eager to make their mark.
-With top-ranked programs in fields like medicine, public health, engineering, and more, Johns Hopkins offers a diverse range of opportunities for all of their students.
+With top-ranked programs in fields like medicine, public health, and engineering and a low acceptance rate of 7%, Johns Hopkins offers a diverse range of opportunities for all of their students.

 UPenn is not your ordinary Ivy League institution—it's a tight-knit community bursting with energy and creativity.
 With its commitment to diversity, you'll meet students from all walks of life, bringing their unique perspectives and passions to the table.